[Updated on 06/02/2015]

 RPO < 5s

 The key factor defining the Business Continuity/Disaster Recovery (BCDR) model is that an application’s performance profile can drive which business continuity solution will meet its needs.
 If your application processes low volumes of data with a low rate of updates and the Basic tier provides the appropriate performance level then geo-restore should meet its recovery needs.
 If your application processes higher volumes of data and requires the higher performance levels of Standard tier and a more aggressive RPO, then standard geo-replication will likely be the right disaster recovery solution.
-Active geo-replication has been designed for applications that process very high volumes of updates and require the most advanced recovery with the lowest RPO.
+Active geo-replication has been designed for applications that process very high volumes of reads and writes and would like to use the secondaries to achieve both higher resiliency to failures and higher read scale by load balancing the read operations.
 In this way SQL Database’s BCDR model provides increasingly robust business continuity features as you scale from Basic to Premium.
-And because data processing that is more read oriented may need a less aggressive RPO, each higher service tier also includes the BCDR features available in the lower service tier.

 How is Standard Geo-replication different from Active Geo-replication?